Larry Hryb: Major Nelson Radio podcast

 Hryb is most known for his popular weekly podcast "Major Nelson Radio", available on iTunes, Xbox Music Marketplace, and from his site.
 He does interviews as well.
 Direct from inside the Microsoft Xbox team, Hryb and his colleagues including regular co-hosts Laura Massey ("lollip0p"), and Eric Neustadter ("e") discuss Xbox One, Xbox 360, Kinect, Zune, gaming, technology, other next generation consoles (including the PlayStation 4, and Wii U), among other subjects.
 His show regularly hosts interviews with people in the gaming community, and offers prizes to listeners through his "Name the Game" contest, where he plays a short audio clip from a game, and a winner is drawn from the correct entries.
 Additionally, regular features of the podcast include "Xbox 101", a segment devoted to various features on the Xbox One or Xbox Live, Gadget discussion where they discuss the latest and greatest gadget.
 Many companies have contacted Larry to review or cover their products to reach this audience, but Larry has declined stating that he only wants to talk about products he actually uses and are of high quality and value.
 Recently, as convergence takes place with the auto industry, they have also started looking at vehicles that use technology in a new and exciting ways.

 Originally, Hryb produced the podcast by himself.
 The podcast used to consist of him giving a monologue and breaking to play prerecorded interviews.
 On November 6, 2006, he celebrated his '200th' podcast, which was marked with a nearly two and a half hour show.
 Hryb openly admits that he added to the show number and the figure doesn't accurately reflect the number of shows made.
 Hryb switched to a #1xx numbering around July 18, 2005, when he did show #136 after the previous '7/10/05 Blogcast'.
 Major Nelson was interviewed on the Video Game Outsiders Podcast (show #50), where he commented "About a year and a half ago, I started numbering my shows at 100...it makes it sound cooler, bigger numbers are always better."

 Unity

 In June 2024, Hryb announced he would lead Unity Technologies's community department.

+Hryb was among those let go in layoffs at Unity in January 2026.